bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

     ep_access_control: enforcing
   [root@]#

-Not good, we want to disable access_control on computes.
+Lets say this is not good, and we want to disable access_control on computes.
 We need to change that.

 Open file group_vars/equipment_typeC/equipment_profile.yml and set access_control to disabled.